Skip to Content

 When the oil has stopped spraying out, reattach the spark plug and connect the wire back to the plug.
 Pull the rope again to see if the engine starts.
 When the engine starts, it might run erratically and throw out some white smoke.
 That is due to it being burning oil remnants along with the fuel.
 It shall start running smoothly once the oil has been completely burnt away.

-Note: To prevent the hydro-locking of your engine in the future, we recommend that you should consult the owner’s manual regarding the tilt instructions.
+Note: To prevent the hydro-locking of your engine in the future, we recommend that you consult the owner’s manual regarding the tilt instructions.
 Generally, for most walk-behind mowers, tilting the deck with the air filter pointing up is the way to go.

 ● Step 4.
 Engine seizure: